OdatNurd/OverrideAudit/docs/content/usage/workflow.md

 the content of the file back to the base, allowing you to make new edits.

+  - From within an Edit or Diff of an override, you can select the
+    {{ command('Revert Override', 'OverrideAudit: Revert this Override') }}
-  - From within an Edit or Diff of an override, you can select the [OverrideAudit: Revert this Override](commands.md#revert-override) command from the context menu or `OverrideAudit: Revert Current Override` from the Command Palette.
+    command from the context menu or `OverrideAudit: Revert Current Override` from the Command Palette.

   - From within a report that displays the names of overrides, you can open the context menu over the name of an override and select the